Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Results

-\cref{fig:sensitivities_isotropic} illustrates the development of the total Sobol' indices as a measure of the sensitivity over the course of the three mechanical tests.
-The figure shows that the stress component $\sca{P}_{11}$ predicted by the discovered model is most sensitive with respect to the Neo-Hookean term $\materialParamLinear^{(1, 0)} (\invariantOne - 3)$.
-However, in the \ac{UT} and \ac{EBT} tests, the sensitivity of the Neo-Hookean term decreases significantly for larger deformations.
-At the same time, especially in the \ac{UT} and \ac{EBT} test, the sensitivity with respect to the \ac{MR} term $\materialParamLinear^{(3, 0)} (\invariantOne - 3)^{3}$ increases rapidly.
-This observation is consistent with the finding that \ac{UT} is driven primarily by the first invariant \cite{ricker_systematicFittingHyperelasticity_2023}.
+\textbf{Sensitivity-based model selection:} For more information on the model selection process, we refer the reader to \cref{fig:sensitivities_isotropic}.
+This figure illustrates the averaged total-order Sobol' indices of all material parameters in the model library in their descending order and visualizes how coverage develops as the model size increases.

+\cref{fig:sensitivities_path_isotropic} illustrates the development of the total-order Sobol' indices as a measure of the sensitivity against the principal stretches.
 To the best of the authors' knowledge, deformation-dependent Sobol' indices analysis has not been previously used to analyze the individual contributions of the model terms to the overall stress response.
-Interestingly, the results of the analysis in \cref{fig:sensitivities_isotropic} reveal that each term of the model contributes differently depending on the type of mechanical test and the level of deformation.
-This could explain the diversity of the models proposed or discovered in the past by different authors describing the Treloar dataset, see, e.g., \cite{steinmann_hyperelasticModelsTreloar_2012,ricker_systematicFittingHyperelasticity_2023,abdolazizi_CKANs_2025,urrea_automatedModelDiscovery_2025}.
+Interestingly, the results of the analysis in \cref{fig:sensitivities_path_isotropic} reveal that each term of the model contributes differently depending on the type of mechanical test and the level of deformation.
+This could explain the diversity of the models proposed or discovered for the Treloar dataset in the past, see, e.g., \cite{steinmann_hyperelasticModelsTreloar_2012,ricker_systematicFittingHyperelasticity_2023,abdolazizi_CKANs_2025,urrea_automatedModelDiscovery_2025}.
+The results also give a hint of why some classical hyperelastic models fail to capture Treloar's \ac{UT}, \ac{EBT}, and \ac{PS} data with a single parameter set, see, e.g., \cite{steinmann_hyperelasticModelsTreloar_2012}.